Hatay (İzmir Metro)

-Hatay is an underground station on the Fahrettin Altay—Evka 3 Line of the İzmir Metro in Hatay, Konak.
+Hatay is an underground station on the M1 Line of the İzmir Metro in Hatay, Konak.
 Located under İnönü Avenue, it consists of two side platforms servicing two tracks.
 Connection to ESHOT bus service is available at street level.

 Hatay was opened on 29 December 2012, along with İzmirspor station, as part of a two station westward extension of the line and was the western terminus of the line from 2012 to 2014, when the line was extended one stop further to Goztepe.
-The opening marked the partial completion of the long-awaited extension to Fahrettin Altay, which was opened fully on 26 July 2014.
+The opening marked the partial completion of the extension to Fahrettin Altay, which was opened fully on 26 July 2014.

 Connections

 ESHOT operates city bus service on İnönü Avenue.